leitbogioro/Tools/README.md

 <br />
 <br />

-**-raid "0, 1, 5, 6 or 10"**: Test succeed on Debian 12, Kali rolling, CentOS 9-stream, AlmaLinux 9, RockyLinux 9, Fedora 38 with raid 0, 1, 5, 6 or 10 disks raid partition recipes, raid 0 or 1 needs at least 2 disks, raid 5 needs at least 3 disks, raid 6 or 10 needs at least 4 disks, if your machine has only one hard drive, don't assign it!
+**-raid "0, 1, 5, 6 or 10"**: Test succeed on Debian 12, Kali rolling, CentOS 9-stream, AlmaLinux 9, RockyLinux 9, Fedora 38 with raid 0, 1, 5, 6 or 10 disks raid partition recipes, raid 0 or 1 needs at least 2 disks, raid 5 needs at least 3 disks, raid 6 or 10 needs at least 4 disks, **if your machine has only one hard drive or capacity of all drives are not the same or in a virtual environment, don't assign it!**
 <br />
 <br />